Configure repository

 After initialization, the master key is exported to a binary file, named master.key by default (in the current directory).
 You can change the export file with the --key_file <file> option.

-You should store this master key in a secure place, it can be used to reset user accounts and passwords (see below).
+You should store this master key in a secure place.
 It cannot be recreated if you lose the file.
-However, if it leaks, everyone will be able to decrypt your snapshots!
+If it leaks, everyone will be able to decrypt or edit your snapshots!

 Rekkord uses multiple encryption keys which are derived from this master key: